jfcarter2358/calligraphy/docs/source/usage.rst

 Intermediate Output
 -------------------

-Caligraphy works by transpiling any detected Bash sections of the script into wrapped Python calls.
-If you want to view the code that _actually_ is being run after the transpiling, you can add the ``-i`` or ``--intermediate`` flag to your caligraphy command.
+Calligraphy works by transpiling any detected Bash sections of the script into wrapped Python calls.
+If you want to view the code that _actually_ is being run after the transpiling, you can add the ``-i`` or ``--intermediate`` flag to your calligraphy command.
 For example,

 .. code-block:: console

-    cat << EOF | caligraphy -i -
+    cat << EOF | calligraphy -i -
     env.MESSAGE = 'Hello world!'
     echo "\${MESSAGE}"
     EOF